 - Remember that rape is rape.
 You are not to blame.
 Know that action against the rapist can prevent others from becoming victims. - Get help immediately.
 Phone the police, a friend, a rape crisis center, a relative.
-Don't isolate yourself, don't feel guilty or ashamed, and don't try to ignore it.
+Do not isolate yourself, do not feel guilty or ashamed, and do not try to ignore it.
 It is a crime that should be reported. - Get medical attention as soon as possible.
 Do not shower, wash, douche, or change your clothes.
 Valuable evidence could be destroyed. - Get counseling to help you through the recovery process.
-Rape is a traumatic experience and trained counselors can make recovery easier and quicker. - If you think you've been sexually assaulted under the influence of a date rape drug, get medical help immediately.
+Rape is a traumatic experience, and trained counselors can make recovery easier and quicker. - If you think you have been sexually assaulted under the influence of a date rape drug, get medical help immediately.
 Try not to urinate before providing any urine samples.
 If possible, collect any containers from which you drank.